 This year, 2017, marked the 20th Annual Hunger Action Day, we hope that everyone who attended enjoyed this fantastic event!

-Here is video footage from this year’s Hunger Action Day!
-See you next year!
+Here is video footage from last year’s Hunger Action Day!
+See you in May!

 A Strong Advocacy Track Record

 CHAC is proud to put forward an agenda that prioritizes the most impactful policies for ending hunger and poverty in California.
 From its earliest days, for example, CHAC helped establish and secure permanent funding for the California Food Assistance Program that provides benefits to immigrant families who are legally present but denied CalFresh benefits (SNAP) from the 1996 Welfare Reform Act.
 Together with other coalitions and partners, CHAC is able to lift up fundamental issues of hunger and routinely sees success even when facing difficult political odds or fiscal challenges.

 o Repeal of the Maximum Family Grant in CalWORKs (TANF) that denied cash aid to babies born into families already on the program.

 o Raising the minimum wage to $15/hour by 2021 for large employers and by 2023 for small employers.